vwwv/vwwv.github.io/about.md

-The name of the blog, the big spaghetti code ball, came after reading a big, messy, over-complicated Java code; so ugly and exagerated (objects calling objects calling back theirselves, inheriting from 5-words-composed classes implementing hyped "OOP patterns"™, objects as arguments to dispatch the dispatcher for the scheduler…you know, Java…).
-Anyway, after that, was so frustrated, I really need to talk about it, but working remotely makes it not as simple as one’d like…
+The name of the blog, the big spaghetti code ball, came after reading a big, messy, over-complicated Java code; so ugly and exagerated (objects calling objects calling back theirselves, inheriting from 5-words-composed classes implementing "OOP patterns"™, dispatcher dispaching dispaches factories…).
+Anyway, after that, was so frustrated, I really need to talk about it…